AlgoMaster Logo

 IDisposable on Iterators

 The enumerator object generated for an iterator method implements IDisposable.
-That is how the finally mechanism works: Dispose runs the unfinished finally blocks. foreach calls Dispose automatically when its loop ends, so most consumers never have to think about it.
+That is how the finally mechanism works: Dispose runs the unfinished finally blocks. foreach calls Dispose automatically when its loop ends, so most consumers do not need to handle it.

 The manual loop reads one value and the using block disposes the enumerator.
 Disposal forces the paused iterator to wake up, jump out of its try, and run the finally.
 Without the using, the iterator would stay paused forever (or until the garbage collector ran its finalizer, which is not a guarantee about timing).

-The shape worth remembering: foreach handles disposal for you.
+The rule: foreach handles disposal automatically.
 Direct GetEnumerator calls do not.
-If you ever find yourself driving an enumerator by hand (which is rare), wrap it in using or call Dispose explicitly.
+When driving an enumerator by hand (which is rare), wrap it in using or call Dispose explicitly.

 Putting It Together: Paginating Orders Lazily

-Here is a slightly larger example that combines several of the ideas: argument validation, lazy enumeration, a custom iterator-backed collection, and composition.
+A larger example combines several ideas: argument validation, lazy enumeration, a custom iterator-backed collection, and composition.
 It paginates an order history without ever materializing the whole catalog.

 Every piece in this code is an iterator.
 OrderHistory.GetEnumerator is one.
 ByStatus is one.
 Page is one (with the eager-validation wrapper splitting argument checks from the lazy body).
 The pagination calls walk the underlying list only as far as the page boundary plus the page size, and stop.
 For the second page, the iterator skips the first two shipped orders and yields the next two before yield break ends it.